wazuh/wazuh-qa/docs/tests/integration/test_remoted/test_agent_communication/test_shared_configuration.md

 # Test shared configuration push
 ## Overview
-Check that manager push shared configuration to agents as expected.
+Check if the manager pushes shared configuration to agents as expected.

 ## Objective